tldr-pages/tldr/pages/linux/radeontop.md

 > Show utilisation of AMD GPUs.
 > More information: <https://github.com/clbr/radeontop>.

-- Show the utilisation of the default AMD GPU:
+- Show the utilisation of the default AMD GPU (may require root privileges depending on your system):

 `radeontop`

-- Enable colourised output:
+- Enable colored output:

 `radeontop --color`